-Maine Gov. Janet Mills Withdraws From Democratic Senate Race
+Maine Gov. Janet Mills Withdraws From Democratic Senate Primary Race

 1 min readPolitics

-Mills' departure changes the dynamics of the Democratic primary and impacts the race against Sen. Susan Collins.
+Mills' departure reshapes the Democratic field and impacts the upcoming contest against Sen. Susan Collins.

 Key Facts